ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 .. _ansible_metadata_block:

-ANSIBLE_METADATA Block
+ANSIBLE_METADATA block
 ----------------------

-``ANSIBLE_METADATA`` contains information about the module for use by other tools.
-For new modules, the following block can be simply added into your module
+After the shebang, the copyright, and the license, your module file should contain an ``ANSIBLE_METADATA`` section.
+This section provides information about the module for use by other tools.
+For new modules, the following block can be simply added into your module:

 .. code-block:: python